GoogleCloudPlatform/scalable-resilient-web-app/README.md

 1. Retrieve the Instance Name and IP address of your database:

-        $ gcloud sql instances describe $DB_NAME| grep ^instance: | cut -d' ' -f2
+        $ gcloud sql instances describe $DB_NAME | grep ^instance: | cut -d' ' -f2
         $ gcloud sql instances describe $DB_NAME | grep ipAddress: | cut -d' ' -f3

-1. Open file `dm/deployment.yaml`, replacing the `host` property with the IP address retrieved above, the `password` property with the value you set previously, and the Instance Name of your database retrieved above:
+1. Open file `dm/deployment.yaml`, replacing the `name` and `address` properties with the values retrieved in the previous step, and the `password` property with the value you set previously:

         ...
         properties: